oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 ```bash
 Hello, daniel.pereira@email.com!
 ```

+Quarkus requires even fewer lines of code than Micronaut!
+It generates an app with dependencies included, has 25 lines of Java code, and only 2 lines of configuration.
+Yes, lines of code is a silly comparison, but it also shows how these frameworks require very little code to develop secure apps.

 Two down, one to go!
 Now that you were able to implement the app on Micronaut and Quarkus, let's finish by creating the same app using Spring Boot.